Our intimate relationships are a source of enormous satisfaction… when they are going well.

 What does this mean?

-I am first and foremost committed to the uniqueness of the couple in my work, and of their ability to find the most creative and constructive solutions to their difficulties – I am not the kind of relationship counsellor who tells you how to live your life.
+I am first and foremost committed to the uniqueness of the couple in my work, and of their ability to find the most creative and constructive solutions to their difficulties – I am not the kind of relationship counsellor or psychotherapist who tells you how to live your life.

-I am committed to using techniques that can be shown to create measurable changes in suitable couples – I believe in results.
+I am committed to using psychotherapy techniques that can be shown to create measurable changes in suitable couples – I believe in results.